 6. Magic: Dennis Smith Jr., North Carolina State PG

 This is where the draft could turn since Orlando has new management in place and a bunch of nice young players but no stars.
 I'm putting Smith here since he has the highest upside remaining, and although Elfrid Payton had a strong second half of the season once they finally put spacing around him, he is entering the last year of his rookie deal.
 Although he's not exactly my favorite prospect, Smith isn't far behind Fox and might have shown more of his skills if he were on a better team than this Wolfpack squad that got Mark Gottfried fired.
 He's even more athletic despite coming off a torn ACL and has shown an improved jumper that led to 35.9% shooting from deep, even drawing a Damian Lillard comparison from the Dunc'd On podcast.
-The comparison also extends to poor defense, however, and he'll have to become more consistent as a playmaker for others to reach his potential.
+Although I might still lean more towards Derrick Rose, both comparisons also extend to poor defense, however, and he'll have to become more consistent as a playmaker for others to reach his potential.
 If Frank Vogel believes he can coach up these flaws to at least adequate levels, then I think Smith is the pick over Jonathan Isaac, who would form an intriguing forward duo with Aaron Gordon but lacks offensive polish.